Company will pay you $2,400 to binge 24 hours of true crime documentaries - NewsBreak

 TAMPA, Fla. ( WFLA ) — A streaming site wants to pay you $2,400 for watching 24 straight hours of crime documentaries.

-For the third year in a row MagellanTV has selected a lineup of 32 true crime documentaries for a lucky winner’s viewing and to share on social media.Pennsylvania man arrested for allegedly putting anti-Biden sticker on gas pumps
+For the third year in a row MagellanTV has selected a lineup of 32 true crime documentaries for a lucky winner’s viewing and to share on social media.Dateline reporter offers preview into story of murdered Arkansas lawmaker Linda Collins

 The person who is hired will watch: